eshack94/md-to-jira/README.md

 - [x] Add support for headers 1-6
 - [x] Add support for fenced code blocks
     - [x] Do not convert headers in fenced code blocks
+- [x] Add support for indented code blocks
+    - [x] Do not convert headers in indented code blocks
 - [x] Add support for inline code (backticks) - should be converted to JIRA's monospace syntax
 - [x] Add support for bold text
 - [x] Add support for italic text